A jet carrying the Gonzaga men's basketball team ordered to stop to avoid collision at LAX

 “Air traffic controllers directed Key Lime Air Flight 563 to hold short of crossing a runway at Los Angeles International Airport because a second aircraft was taking off from the runway at the time,” the FAA said in a statement.
 “When the Embraer E135 jet proceeded to cross the hold bars, air traffic controllers told the pilots to stop.
 The jet never crossed the runway edge line.”

 Gonzaga was in Los Angeles for its game against UCLA on Saturday.
-No. 19 Gonzaga lost to the 15th-ranked Bruins 65-62 in the first college basketball game played at Intuit Dome, the new home of the NBA’s Los Angeles Clippers.
+The Bulldogs lost to the Bruins 65-62 in the first college basketball game played at Intuit Dome, the new home of the NBA’s Los Angeles Clippers.

 “We understand that the incident at LAX is under investigation and we will review this information as it becomes available,” the university said in an email Monday afternoon.
 “Our team members aboard the aircraft were unaware of the situation as it occurred and we are grateful that the incident ended safely for all.”